juvenile justice act

 The Juvenile Justice Act 2000 is the main child protection law.
 This law creates a new system for addressing and preventing adolescent and young adult issues.
 It describes how the juvenile justice system will safeguard and heal children.
 This juvenile law resembles the 1989 UNCRC.
 India replaced the Juvenile Justice Act 1986 with this law in 1992 after ratifying the UNCRC.

-Original Act Goals and Provisions
+Juvenile Justice Act Goals and Provisions

-Amendment to Juvenile Justice (Children’s Protection), 2015.
+Amendment to Juvenile Justice Act (Children’s Protection), 2015

 In 2000, lawmakers in the United Kingdom passed the Juvenile Justice (Care and Protection of Children) Act to aid minors who had gotten into legal trouble.
 However, the Delhi gang rape and murder case in 2012 brought attention to systemic shortcomings.
 The Juvenile Justice Reform Act of 2000 mandates a three-year sentence for this minor defendant.
 After widespread public outcry, people called for more stringent measures to deal with violent youth offenders.
 As a result of public outcry, lawmakers revised the law to address what they saw as a miscarriage of justice.

-The Juvenile Justice (Care and Protection of Children) Amendment Bill, 2015 addressed public concerns.
+The Juvenile Justice (Care and Protection of Children) Amendment Bill, 2015, addressed public concerns.
 The primary goals of the revision were to:

 2. Judicial Board evaluation: